Last updated on 10th May 2023

 Identify training ‘wants’: When you have employees who are crushing it with their regular work output, it’s important to keep them growing by asking what’s next?
 You can let the employee drive this process, identifying areas of passion and interest that they’d like to push towards.
 Obviously, it’s up to you how closely this should be tied to their existing role and the overarching goals of the business.
 There will be times when, to keep hold of your star performers, you need to be flexible on this, accepting that – ultimately – you will enjoy the benefits of their skills for longer by accommodating their long-term ambitions.

 Assign time: Regardless of whether you’re able to allocate funds to your training programmes, make no mistake: the most precious resource when it comes to training is time.
 We recommend booking regular training time out in the employees’ calendar – maybe a day, or a half day, every calendar month.
 Once this time is booked in, it needs to be respected.
 Don’t let it slip away.
 Empower your employees to say ‘no’ to things that pop up and threaten to interrupt their training time, unless it’s absolutely critical.
 If things do interfere, make sure they get that time back during quieter spells elsewhere in the month.

 From here, make sure you catch up with your employees regularly – preferably on a one-to-one basis – to review their training and make sure they’re working towards the objectives you’ve set together.
-Check out this simple, no-nonsense review form which can be used to map out the conversation.
-(Both manager and employee give their opinions on every discussion point.)

 2. Set (and measure) goals